NathanJang/EECS111-2017SQ-Study-Guide/README.md

 These are the main data types we use.

-**Important: To avoid confusion, you should always Captalize (CamelCase) the first letters of data type names when you work with them.**
+**Important: To avoid confusion, you should always Capitalize (CamelCase) the first letters of data type names when you work with them.**
 This distinguishes them from other variable names or function names in your code.

 ## Constants